 - This guide from ImaginePhD walks through the definition of an informational interview and provides sample questions and a structure for the conversation.

-- This great piece by Stephanie Eberle at BioSci Careers explains how to build your network even when you can't meet in person.
+- At Home Networking Strategies by Stephanie Eberle at BioSci Careers explains how to build your network even when you can't meet in person.

 - Finding networking to be an off-putting activity?
 We recommend this creative and eye-opening take on networking from the Life Design Lab, which describes those oft-recommended informational interviews as just asking for directions to the places we want to go.

 Identify your transferable skills.
 Keep track of the value you bring to future employers.

 Perhaps you won’t be doing the same work in the future that you do now.
 What do employers value?
 Your transferable expertise.
 It’s not so much what you’ve done but how you’ve done it, and how you’ve done it well.